 Non-professional job: Doesn't usually need a degree

-Entry requirements differ depending on the university or college and course.
+There are no standard A Level (or equivalent) requirements for Linguistics courses.
+Grades and subject requirements differ depending on the university or college and course.
 Make sure you confirm what they are for your chosen institution.

 - Linguistics BA Hons